janerikbr/kickstart/README.md

     ```bash
     pnpm kickstart
     ```
-    This will prompt you for a new project name.
+    This will prompt you for a project name and then create the project.

 4.  **Start the development server:**